The BOI report filing deadline is 12/31/2024. Let us manage it all for you with our report filing service.

 What is a C Corporation?

 A C Corporation is a business term that is used to distinguish this type of entity from others, as its profits are taxed separately from its owners under sub-chapter C of the Internal Revenue Code.
-A C corporation is owned by shareholders who must elect a board of directors to make business decisions and oversee policies.
+It is owned by shareholders who must elect a board of directors to make business decisions and oversee policies.
 A C Corporation provides its shareholders with limited liability protection.
-Thus, the C Corporation’s shareholders would not stand personally liable for debts incurred by the C Corporation.
+Thus, the shareholders would not stand personally liable for debts incurred by the business.
 They cannot be sued individually for corporate wrongdoings.

 Can I serve as the company’s plan administrator and record-keeper?

 It depends on whether your new business will have any employees other than yourself.
-If you will be a part owner of the business and the sole employee, you can serve as the Plan’s sole administrator and record-keeper just like you would in a Solo 401(k) Plan.
-However, if your business will have full time-employees, you can still serve as the plan administrator and then just hire a third-party record-keeper firm, like IRA Financial Group, to handle your plan administration.
+If you will be a part owner of the business and the sole employee, you can serve as the plan’s sole administrator and record-keeper just like you would in a Solo 401(k) Plan.
+However, if your business will have full-time employees, you can still serve as the plan administrator and then just hire a third-party record-keeper firm to handle your plan administration.

-If my new company will have full-time employees, is the company required to offer each full-time employee the right to participate in the company’s new 401(k) Plan?
+Is the company required to offer each full-time employee the right to participate in the company’s new 401(k) plan?

 Do I need to use a special financial institution to open the 401(k) plan bank account?

-No. You can use any bank (i.e. Wells Fargo) or traditional financial institution (i.e. Fidelity, American Funds, etc..) to open your new 401(k) Plan bank account.
-The IRA Financial Group has close working relationships with a number of the largest financial institutions, such as Wells Fargo and American Funds, to ensure that your new 401(k) Plan bank account bank is opened correctly and quickly.
-The retirement tax professionals at the IRA Financial Group will guide you through this process to assist you in opening your new 401(k) Plan bank account.
+No. You can use any bank (i.e. Wells Fargo) or traditional financial institution (i.e. Fidelity, American Funds, etc..) to open your new 401(k) plan bank account.
+IRA Financial has close working relationships with a number of the largest financial institutions, such as Wells Fargo and American Funds, to ensure that your new 401(k) plan bank account bank is opened correctly and quickly.
+The retirement tax professionals at IRA Financial will guide you through this process.

-What services does IRA Financial Group offer for Rollover Business Startups/401(k) Business Financing?
+What services does IRA Financial offer for ROBS?

 Filing LLC Articles of Incorporation with the state;